NEOS (Austria): 2017 legislative election

 A snap legislative election was called in May 2017 and set for October.
 On 7 July, NEOS announced that former presidential candidate Irmgard Griss was joining the NEOS list for the election, and would receive second place on the federal list behind Strolz; however, she did not join the party, and remained an independent.
 The list ran under the full name "NEOS - The New Austria in common with Irmgard Griss, Citizens for Freedom and Responsibility", with the short name "NEOS".
 NEOS again held public primaries for their federal list, in which over 3,500 people voted; Strolz was elected top candidate, while deputy leader Beate Meinl-Reisinger was third, Gerald Loacker fourth, and Sepp Schellhorn fifth.

 NEOS won 5.30% of votes in the election on 15 October, a marginal increase from 2013.
-The list won ten seats in total, all of which were filled by NEOS members with the exception of Irmgard Griss, who remained an independent within the NEOS group.
+The list won ten seats in total, all of which were filled by NEOS members except for Irmgard Griss, who remained an independent within the NEOS group.
 Due to the collapse of the Greens, the NEOS group became the fourth largest in the National Council.

 In October 2017, NEOS announced it would run in the upcoming state elections in Lower Austria, Tyrol, and Salzburg.
 In November, they announced they would contest the state election in Carinthia in an electoral alliance with regional citizens' movement "My Southern Carinthia - Moja Juzna Koroska".

 In the Lower Austrian state election on 28 January 2018, NEOS entered the Landtag with 5.15% of votes and three seats.
 A month later on 25 February, the party won 5.21% and two seats in Tyrol.
 However, in the Carinthian state election on 4 March, the NEOS alliance fell well short of the electoral threshold, winning just 2.14% of votes.

 The party achieved major success in the Salzburg state election on 22 April, winning 7.27% of votes and three seats under lead candidate Sepp Schellhorn.
 It thus became represented in a majority of state legislatures.
 Subsequently, NEOS entered into coalition negotiations with the ÖVP, which placed first in the election, and the Greens.
 The negotiations were ultimately successful, and NEOS became part of a state government for the first time.
 It was dubbed the "Dirndl coalition", after a traditional dress which is coloured similarly to the parties involved (black, green, and pink).
 Andrea Klambauer became NEOS's first state cabinet member, serving as Minister for Housing, Childcare, Families, Science, Adult Education, Women, Equal Opportunity, Generations, and Integration.